-In a couple of days it will be my Grandfather’s birthday.
-He died in 1995, but the lessons I learned from him have something to say to everyone.
-One thing about being a child is that regardless of your situation, you always regard it as normal – at least at first.
+One thing about being a child is that regardless of your situation, you always regard it as normal – at least until you get older.
 And that’s why I grew up thinking that all grandfathers had white beards, spent weeks and weeks fishing with their grandsons every summer, gave them really great birthday gifts, and taught the noblest life lessons by example.
-Now that I’m a relatively new grandfather myself, I find myself thinking of my granddad more than ever – thinking about the legacy he left behind and how I’d like to live up to it.
+Now that I’m a relatively new grandfather myself (just 9 years in at this time), I find myself thinking of my granddad more than ever – thinking about the legacy he left behind and how I’d like to live up to it.

 There are important things from Grandpa’s life that are firmly rooted in me to this day, things he taught by example.
 Perhaps you’ll find them useful in your own life.
-Grandpa was always kind, and he endured every discomfort without complaining.
-As a younger man he was a master bowler, scoring many perfect games.
+Grandpa was always kind that I saw and he endured every discomfort without complaining.
+“Long suffering” they called it years past.
+As a younger man he was a master bowler, scoring a number perfect games – every ball knocking down every pin, every time.
 But even when he had to use a cane in later life, Grandpa never gave up on the game.
-I never heard any kind of foul word leave his lips, even when he was well within his rights to say them.
+I never heard any kind of foul word leave his lips, not even once and not even when he was well within his rights to say them.
 He had a clean heart and great endurance.
 One Sunday afternoon, for instance, he took me skating on a local pond when I was about 7 years old.
 In saving me from a fall, he went down on the ice himself and landed hard on his left arm.
-We finished our skating session and went back to my house for roast beef dinner – our usual Sunday afternoon pastime.
+We finished our skating session and went back to my house for roast beef dinner – our usual Sunday afternoon pastime with him.
 His arm obviously hurt during the meal, though he stayed as long into the evening as usual.
 We found out the next day that he had broken his arm in the fall, driving 30 miles back home the night before.
 I still remember the words he offered when I told him how badly I felt: “Don’t worry, Steve.
 It’s just pain.”
-Wow.

 As I grew up, Grandpa introduced me to many things that have since fallen out of the usual areas of grandfatherly expertise.
-He taught me how to shoot a .22 rifle, he showed me the way to use patience and a Swede saw to cut a pile of firewood without getting discouraged.
+He taught me how to shoot a .22 rifle, he showed me the way to use patience and a Swede saw to cut a pile of firewood without getting discouraged at the size of the task.
 He also taught me the value of saving money a little at a time.